Telecommunications in Albania: Radio and television

 The state broadcaster in Albania, Radio Televizioni Shqiptar (RTSh, Albanian Radio and TV), operates national radio and television networks.
 It has competition from scores of privately owned stations.
 According to a 2002 survey the broadcaster with the largest audience is TV Klan.

 Television is the most influential medium.
-Many Albanian's watch Italian and Greek stations via terrestrial reception.
+Many Albanians watch Italian and Greek stations via terrestrial reception.

 The BBC World Service (103.9 MHz in the capital, Tirana), Deutsche Welle, Radio France Internationale, and the Voice of America are available.